hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 A typical example is adding an instrument which repeatedly plays a note to the environment.

-1. We start the extempore server
+1. We start the Extempore server
 ```
-$ extempore
+$ Extempore
 ```
-2. We establish a connection with extempore, through which all further code will be send
+2. We establish a connection with Extempore, through which all further code will be send
 ```
 $ telnet localhost 7099
 ```